IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 }

 ### Setup
+In order to setup row selection in the [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html), you just need to set **rowSelection** property.
+This property accepts **GridSelectionMode** enumeration. **GridSelectionMode** expose the following tree modes: **none**, **single** and **multiple**.
+Below we will take a look in each of them in more details.

 #### None Selection

-In the [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) by default row selection is disabled *([rowSelection]="'none'")*.
-So you can **not** select or deselect row through interaction with @@igComponent UI, the only way to complete these actions is to use the provided API methods like.
+In the [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) by default row selection is disabled, otherwise *([rowSelection]="'none'")*.
+So you can **not** select or deselect row through interaction with @@igComponent UI, the only way to complete these actions is to use the provided API methods.

 #### Single Selection

-Single row selection can be now easily setup using the @@igComponent's `rowSelection` property, which accept *GridSelectionMode* enumeration.
-As you probably guess, the only thing you need to do is to set `[rowSelection] = '"single"'` property.
+Single row selection can be now easily setup, the only thing you need to do, is to set `[rowSelection] = '"single"'` property.
 This gives you the opportunity to **select only one row within a grid**.
+You can select a row by click over some cell or pressing *space* key when you focus a cell of the row, and of course you can select a row by clicking on row selector column.
 When row is selected or deselected **onRowSelectionChange** event is emitted.
 This event gives you information about the new selection, old selection, the rows that has been added and removed from the old selection.
 Also the event is cancellable, so this allows you to prevent selection.

 @@if (igxName === 'IgxGrid') {
 ```html